Deccan, Sultanate India, late 15th/ early 16th century.

 Brass.
 Height 30cm.

-The present brass incense burner takes the shape of a peacock, the noble bird admired for its intense beauty and the national bird of India (Pavo cristatus), where it is considered to represent royalty, immortality and eternal love.
-It is a rare example of such quality work from the Deccan, the region that made metal zoomorphic objects one of its specialties.
-The peacock is both expressive and majestic, combining a taste for pure form with an attention to intricate ornament.
+This exceptional brass incense burner takes the shape of a peacock, the noble bird admired for its intense beauty and the national bird of India (Pavo cristatus), where it is considered to represent royalty, immortality and eternal love.
+It is a rare example from the Deccan, the region that made metal zoomorphic objects one of its specialties and is both expressive and majestic, combining a taste for pure form with an attention to intricate ornament.

-Mark Zebrowski dedicated an entire chapter to the best Indian incense burners and other objects with animals shapes in his book Gold, Silver & Bronze from Mughal India, still considered today the reference publication in the subject.
+Mark Zebrowski dedicated an entire chapter to the best Indian incense burners and other zoomorphic objects in his book Gold, Silver & Bronze from Mughal India, still considered today the reference publication on the subject.
 The present incense burner is described extensively in the opening of the chapter, for which it is the frontispiece:

-The present incense burner was exhibited in the landmark exhibition Sultans of Deccan India at The Metropolitan Museum of Art in 2015, and is published in the exhibition catalogue, where its “round shape of the head, high beak, wide-set eyes, and double string of pearls around the neck” are highlighted.
+The present example was exhibited in the landmark exhibition Sultans of Deccan India at The Metropolitan Museum of Art in 2015, and is published in the exhibition catalogue, where its “round shape of the head, high beak, wide-set eyes, and double string of pearls around the neck” are highlighted.